grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 }
 ```

-and we need to write a Specification for a `Validation` class that accepts a `Frame` as an argument and checks whether the time slot (whatever it is) is above a value specified in a constant called `TimeSlot.MaxAllowed` (so it's a constant defined in a `TimeSlot` class).
-If it is, then the validation returns `false`, if it's not, then it returns `true`.
+and we need to write a Specification for a `Validation` class that accepts a `Frame` object as an argument and checks whether the time slot (whatever it is) inside it is correct.
+The correctness is determined by comparing the time slot to a maximum allowed value specified in a constant called `TimeSlot.MaxAllowed` (so it's a constant defined in a `TimeSlot` class).
+If the frame time slot is higher than the maximum allowed, it is assumed incorrect and the validation should return `false`.
+Otherwise, `true` should be returned.

 Let's take a look at the following Statement which specifies that setting a value higher than allowed to a field of a `frame` should make the validation fail: